aristanetworks/go-openssl-fips/README.md

 }
 ```

-### 2. Creating a Client with a Cached Context
+### 2. Creating a Client with a Reusable Context

-This example demonstrates how to create an `http.Client` with a cached `fipstls.Context`.
-This allows the `libssl.SSLCtx` to be reused across multiple roundtrips, improving performance.
+This example demonstrates how to create an `http.Client` with a reuseable `fipstls.SSLContext` using `NewReusableCtx`.
+This creates the `fipstls.SSLContext` once and allows the `libssl.SSLCtx` to be reused across multiple roundtrips, improving performance.

 ```go
 import (